 Now, although this research was carried out on CAD patients, the underlying principle holds true for gout patients too: almond supplementation reduces serum uric acid levels.
 And, as we know, lower uric acid means a lower risk of incident and recurrent gout.

-How to Eat Almonds When You Have Gout
+How to Eat Almonds if You Suffer with Gout

 It’s best to eat almonds raw.
 Try to avoid roasted, salted, and added flavorings that can push up calories, sugar, and sodium.

 But, although otherwise very healthy, there are several reasons why you shouldn’t go overboard with almonds:

 - Although in the minority, they still have unhealthy saturated fats that can cause weight gain when taken to excess.

 - They may interfere with some medications such as blood thinners, antipsychotic drugs, laxatives, and antacids.